Bariatric Surgery and Metabolism

 The Role of Reabsorption

-The food we eat reaches stomach after passing through the oesophagus, where it stays for about 2-3 hours.
+The food we eat reaches the stomach after passing through the oesophagus, where it stays for about 2-3 hours.
 The body breaks down the food through enzymes to absorb nutrients and calories before passing it further down to the small intestine.
 There the body absorbs back further nutrients from the semi-digested food before they are expelled out of the body.

 Thus, more the food stays in the small intestine, more calories get absorbed and thus, indirectly contribute to obesity.

-The Three Bariatric Surgery Approach
+The Three Types Of Obesity Surgery Approach

 1. The Restrictive Approach